 How to Setup Google Analytics in ↓markdown↓ CMS

-To get a website that meets the visitors needs it is worth understanding who are the visitors.
+To get a website that meets the needs of the visitors' using it is worth understanding who they are.
 This can be achieved through collecting meta-data about the page requests made to the website.
-The Google Analytics service can provide reports on such web page meta-data.
+The Google Analytics service can provide reports on such web page meta-data and in more detail than just looking at a web server's log files.
 A website that uses the ↓markdown↓ CMS software can enable Google Analytics support.

 Create a Google Analytics Account

-To enable Google Analytics in ↓markdown↓ CMS you will require a Google Analytics account and you need to add your website to the account.
-This allows you to obtain a Tracking Id that is used to add the Google Analytics script.
+To enable Google Analytics in ↓markdown↓ CMS (here abbreviated to md-CMS) you will require a Google Analytics account.
+You then add your website to that account.
+This allows you to obtain a Measurement Id, also known as the Tracking Id or Tag Id.
+Then md-CMS uses that Id as a setting to trigger adding the Google Analytics provided script called gtag.js to your website pages.

 Configuring Google Analytics in ↓markdown↓ CMS